visgl/react-google-maps/examples/multiple-maps/README.md

 # Synchronized Maps

-Shows how to use controlled and interactive mode while synchronizing multiople map instances.
+Shows how to use controlled mode and camera-events to synchronize multiple map instances.

 ## Google Maps API key